 Dewatered biosolids are trucked 130 km to a windrow composting facility in a neighboring community.
 The composting process is intended to achieve an initial pile moisture content of 55 percent and a C:N ratio of approximately 30:1.
 Nitrogen and phosphorus content of the dried cake was estimated using GPS-X™.
 We assumed that carbon comprises 73 percent of cake dry solids based on values reported for raw sludge (Maulini-Duran et al. 2013).
 Woodchips and dry leaves are used as a supplemental organic material to increase the C:N ratio and decrease moisture content.
 No shredding of dewatered biosolids cake is required prior to composting.

 Windrows are turned regularly using a self-propelled compost turner.
 To be classified as Class A biosolids it is necessary to maintain compost pile temperatures at 55ºC for a minimum period of 15 days with 5 turnings during this time (U.S. EPA 2002).
-Elevated temperatures within the compost pile are due solely to microbial activity and decomposition.
-No external source of heat is provided to the compost pile.
-It was assumed that compost is left on site for a total period of 14 to 16 weeks for curing with an additional two turnings during this time.
+It was assumed that compost is left on-site for a total period of 14 to 16 weeks for curing with an additional two turnings during this time.
 Finished compost is screened to ensure a uniform product.
 The inventory assumes that 1.4 liters of diesel fuel are consumed for screening and compost turning per ton of dry material composted.
 Miscellaneous electricity use was assessed assuming 0.13 kWh per dry ton (ROU 2007).

 Measured and estimated emissions of CH4 and N2O during the composting process range widely within the published literature.
-Some authors indicate that no methane is released (U.S. EPA 2006; ROU 2007), while others indicate that up to 2.5 percent of incoming carbon content in the composting feedstock can be liberated as methane during the composting process (SYLVIS 2011).
+Some authors indicate that no methane is released (U.S. EPA 2006; ROU 2007), while others indicate that up to 2.5 percent of incoming carbon content in the composting feedstock can be lost as methane during the composting process (SYLVIS 2011).
 The 2006 IPCC Guidelines for National GHG Inventories suggest that less than one percent to over four percent of incoming carbon content can be released as methane.
 The potential emission range for N2O indicates that between 0.5 and 5 percent of initial nitrogen content will be released as N2O-N (IPCC 2006).

 Other LCA work by the authors of this report has demonstrated that climate change impact potential of WRRFs employing composting as a biosolids stabilization strategy is sensitive to selection of compost emission factors (Morelli and Cashman 2017).
 This study uses the average value reported across several studies, assuming that 0.78 and 2.1 percent of C and N entering the compost facility are lost as CH4 and N2O, respectively (Hellmann et al. 1997; Hellebrand 1998; Fukumoto et al. 2003; SYLVIS 2011; Maulini-Duran et al. 2013).
 The range of results reported in the cited studies is similar to that suggested in IPCC guidelines.
 Ammonia (NH3), non-methane volatile organic compounds (NMVOC), CO2 and carbon monoxide (CO) emissions are also included in the inventory.
-Emission of CO2 does not contribute to climate change potential as it is biogenic in origin.
+Emission of CO2 does not contribute to climate change potential as the carbon is biogenic in origin.

 Compost Land Application

 The LCI includes 100 km of transportation from the compost facility to farm fields where it applied as a fertilizer and soil amendment.
-Table 2-25 lists specifications of finished compost.
+Table 2-27 lists specifications of the finished compost.
 Nitrogen and phosphorus content of the compost was calculated by subtracting emissions during composting from GPS-X™ output values for biosolid nutrient content.
 The model estimates that approximately nine percent of initial cake nitrogen is lost as N2O and NH3 during composting.